The cutman in the corner

 Dr Gatt’s cutman duties began in 2019 when he was asked to do Anthony Joshua’s cuts just three days before he fought Andy Ruiz Jr in their first bout.

-He recalls, “It was a baptism by fire.
+“It was a baptism by fire.
 You wouldn’t want to start there.”

 However, this was not the first time these two had met.
 Dr Gatt had been Joshua’s physio and ‘wrapman’ (wrapping his hands to avoid hand or wrist injury) since 2009 at Team GB – but dealing with his cuts was a completely new territory.